git-masi/vitusvet-monorepo-example/README.md

 ## Getting started

+### Init task

+There is a VC Code task `init` that will take all the steps necessary to start the project.
+Note that this may include deleting and/or creating files and folders.

+You will find more details in the sections below about what the `init` task does.

+See the section called "Tasks" below for more information on VS Code tasks generally.

 ### VPN

 If any project needs to connect to a SQL database you will need to be on the VitusVet VPN.

 ### AWS credentials

-You will need the correct AWS credentials to run backend applications locally.
-Unless otherwise specified you should assume you need your credentials for the dev environment.
+You will need the correct AWS credentials to run backend applications locally and interact with AWS services.

+Your credentials must be stored in a named profile on your machine and referenced in a .env file so that application can access them at run time.

+Ensure you have a .env file in your root directory with `AWS_PROFILE=dev` or whatever name you use for the profile with your dev credentials.

+Note that the `init` task will create the .env file for you with `AWS_PROFILE=dev`.

 Running frontend applications does not require credentials but you won't be able to pull any data from our databases.